 For someone who had risked his life escaping Communist Vietnam, it was difficult to fathom that while Reagan was professing to fight communist tyranny and oppression, his administration was aiding and abetting racial tyranny and oppression in South Africa.

-I arrived in the Bay Area at the end of 1981 as a 17 year-old refugee during the height of the anti-apartheid campaign on
+I arrived in the Bay Area in 1980 as a 17 year-old refugee during the height of the anti-apartheid campaign on

 This "Press Aide" badge has been with me at all times since 1990.